sfiera/lolyglot/README.rst

 .. _line_length_limit: https://docutils.sourceforge.io/docs/user/config.html#line-length-limit`

+svg
+---
+Prevented in rsvg-convert and Google Chrome.

 xml
 ---
 Prevented by check for entity reference loops in libxml2.
 Parsers that are not based on libxml2 may still be vulnerable.